DikaVer/maastricht_university_generative_virtual_assistant/README.md

 ![VA Pipeline](image/VA_arc.png)
 Figure 1: The VA architecture consists of retrieval, generation, and self-reflection parts.
 Retrieval ① collects the relevant information to the user question.
-Gen- eration ② processes the retrieval information and structures it to generate the response.
+Generation ② processes the retrieval information and structures it to generate the response.
 Self-reflection ③ is the fallback mechanism that ensures the correctness of the response and understanding of the user question.